+- When settings are finished, the lens extends.

 - The shooting screen is displayed, and you can take pictures in scene auto selector mode.
-The camera automatically selects the optimum scene mode.

 - · Battery level indicator

 - : The battery level is high.

 - : The battery level is low.

 - Number of exposures remaining

-is displayed when no memory card is inserted in the camera, and images are saved in the internal memory.

 Battery level indicator